Texas to Alabama's Beaches Road Trip

 My Favorite Alabama's Beaches Activities

 No beach vacation itinerary is complete with a visit to a few of these places.
-It’s hard to have favorites but here are a few spots that we recommend:
+It’s hard to have favorites but here are a few spots that we recommend.

-- The Wharf Entertainment District: Dining, shopping, an escape room, and a very cool Ferris wheel are just some of the activity choices at The Wharf.
+Dining, shopping, an escape room, and a very cool Ferris wheel are just some of the activity choices at The Wharf.
 If you’re traveling without kids or can escape them for a bit, there’s also a really fun speakeasy here.
 The challenge of finding it and getting in is part of the adventure!

 Knowing the lay of the land before you go makes for the best vacation.
 Even if you’ve been to Alabama's Beaches before, there might be something new to check out, and even if you’ve visited multiple times, there’s probably something you haven’t done.
 It’s a good place to get out of your comfort zone and an equally good place to sink into the comfort of enjoying the same beach things you’ve always enjoyed.